django/asgiref/specs/www.rst

 * ``scheme``: Unicode string URL scheme portion (likely ``http`` or ``https``).
   Optional (but must not be empty), default is ``"http"``.

-* ``path``: Unicode string HTTP path from URL, with percent escapes decoded and UTF-8 byte sequences decoded into characters.
+* ``path``: Unicode string HTTP request target excluding any query string, with percent escapes decoded and UTF-8 byte sequences decoded into characters.

 * ``query_string``: Byte string URL portion after the ``?``, not url-decoded.